loublick-ms/az-containers-devsecops-demo_OLD/README.md

 The .NET project is the standard To-Do app commonly used in Azure learning modules and repos.
 It is configured for ASP.NET Core and .NET Core 7.0.
 This repo can demonstrate the full application lifecycle, including development, test, deploy, and CI/CD.

+NOTE: This demo assumes use of Powershell for the command line.

 ## Prepare the app for deployment to Azure cloud servivces

 ### Clone the repo